-The success of our product candidates will depend on many factors, including the following:
+The success of ivosidenib and our other product candidates will depend on many factors, including the following:

-- successful enrollment in, and completion of, clinical trials; - safety, tolerability and efficacy profiles that are satisfactory to the U.S. Food and Drug Administration, or FDA, or any comparable foreign regulatory authority for marketing approval; - timely receipt of marketing approvals from applicable regulatory authorities; - establishing both clinical and commercial manufacturing capabilities or making arrangements with third-party manufacturers; - the performance of our collaborators; - obtaining and maintaining patent and trade secret protection and non-patent exclusivity for our medicines; - launching commercial sales of the medicines, if and when approved, whether alone or in collaboration with others; - acceptance of the medicines, if and when approved, by patients, the medical community and third-party payors; - effectively competing with other therapies;
+- successful enrollment in, and completion of, clinical trials; - safety, tolerability and efficacy profiles that are satisfactory to the FDA, the EMA or any comparable foreign regulatory authority for marketing approval; - timely receipt of marketing approvals from applicable regulatory authorities; - · establishing both clinical and commercial manufacturing capabilities or making arrangements with third-party manufacturers; - the performance of any collaborators; - · obtaining and maintaining patent and trade secret protection and non-patent exclusivity for our medicines; - · launching commercial sales of the medicines, if and when approved, whether alone or in collaboration with others;

-- continuing acceptable safety profile for the medicines following approval; - enforcing and defending intellectual property rights and claims; and - achieving desirable medicinal properties for the intended indications.
+- acceptance of the medicines, if and when approved, by patients, the medical community and third-party payors; - effectively competing with other therapies; - continuing acceptable safety profile for the medicines following approval; - enforcing and defending intellectual property rights and claims; and - achieving desirable medicinal properties for the intended indications.

-Many of these factors are beyond our control, including clinical development, the regulatory submission process, potential threats to our intellectual property rights and the manufacturing, marketing and sales efforts of any collaborator, such as Celgene with respect to IDHIFA®.
-If we or our collaborators do not achieve one or more of these factors in a timely manner or at all, we or our collaborators could experience significant delays or an inability to successfully commercialize our most advanced product candidates, which would materially harm our business.
+Many of these factors are beyond our control, including clinical development, the regulatory submission process, potential threats to our intellectual property rights and the manufacturing, marketing and sales efforts of any collaborator.
+If we or any collaborators do not achieve one or more of these factors in a timely manner or at all, we or such collaborators could experience significant delays or an inability to successfully commercialize our most advanced product candidates, which would materially harm our business.

-If clinical trials of our product candidates fail to demonstrate safety and efficacy to the satisfaction of regulatory authorities or do not otherwise produce positive results, we may incur additional costs or experience delays in completing, or ultimately be unable to complete, the development and commercialization of our product candidates.
+If clinical trials of products or product candidates fail to demonstrate safety and efficacy to the satisfaction of regulatory authorities or do not otherwise produce positive results, we may incur additional costs or experience delays in completing, or ultimately be unable to complete, the development and commercialization of our product candidates.

 We, and any collaborators, are not permitted to commercialize, market, promote or sell any product candidate in the United States without obtaining marketing approval from the FDA.
-Foreign regulatory authorities, such as the European Medicines Agency, or the EMA, impose similar requirements.
-We have not previously submitted an NDA to the FDA or similar drug approval filings to comparable foreign regulatory authorities for any of our product candidates.
+Foreign regulatory authorities, such as the EMA, impose similar requirements.
+We have not previously submitted similar drug approval filings to comparable foreign regulatory authorities for any of our product candidates.
 Before obtaining marketing approval from regulatory authorities for the sale of our product candidates, we must complete preclinical development and then conduct extensive clinical trials to demonstrate the safety and efficacy of our product candidates in humans.
-On August 1, 2017, the FDA approved IDHIFA® for the treatment of adult patients with R/R AML and an IDH2 mutation, on the basis of an NDA submitted by Celgene.
-We plan to explore a similar regulatory pathway for ivosidenib, and we expect to submit an NDA for ivosidenib in IDH1 mutant-positive R/R AML by the end of 2017.
-However, we can provide no assurance that we will successfully submit an NDA for ivosidenib, or such an NDA, once submitted, will receive regulatory approval on the timeframe we expect, or at all.
+The FDA has approved IDHIFA® and TIBSOVO® for the treatment of adult patients with R/R AML and an IDH2 or IDH1 mutation, respectively.
+In June 2018 Celgene submitted an MAA to the EMA for IDHIFA® for IDH2 mutant-positive AML.
+We plan to submit an MAA to the EMA for TIBSOVO® for IDH1 mutant-positive R/R AML in the fourth quarter of 2018 and a sNDA to the FDA for TIBSOVO® for the treatment of IDH1 mutant-positive AML in newly-diagnosed not eligible for standard treatment by the end of January 2019.
+However, we can provide no assurance that we will successfully submit such MAA or sNDA, or any NDA for any of our other product candidates, or that any MAA, NDA or sNDA submitted by us or Celgene will receive regulatory approval on the timeframe we expect, or at all.